 A great option for visiting the Twelve Apostles is to get a guided tour.

 The main benefit of a tour is that you don’t need to worry about any of the driving or logistics.
 Although the Great Ocean Road is very safe to drive on, it’s a shame for the driver to miss out on the views while concentrating on the road instead.
 With a guided tour, you’ll be free to soak up the beauty while you make your way to the 12 Apostles.

-You’ll find lots of great organised tours, from luxury private ones (some with a magical helicopter ride) to more budget friendly trips.
+You’ll find lots of great organized tours, from luxury private ones (some with a magical helicopter ride) to more budget-friendly trips.
 The best selection of these is below.
 It is always worth checking, however, that they do take in some of the Great Ocean Road rather than stick to the less scenic inland roads.

 Best One-Day Private Tour

-Travellers staying in Melbourne and wanting to have a high quality, private tour to visit the 12 Apostles
+Travellers staying in Melbourne and wanting to have a high quality, private Great Ocean Road day tour to visit the 12 Apostles

 Travellers wanting to be guided through this beautiful part of Australia (and picked up and returned to their hotel) rather than driving themselves.